data-drift/data-drift/README.md

 </br>

-## 🧑‍🎤 Automated troubleshooting & reconciliation
+## 🧑‍🎤 Automated root cause analysis & troubleshooting

 Operationalize your monitoring and solve your underlying data quality issue with lineage drill-down to understand the root cause of the problem.